redux-saga/saga-query/README.md

 ## `saga-query` is *not*

 - A DSL wrapped around data fetching and caching logic
+- A one-line solution to fetch and cache server data
 - Going to accommodate all use-cases
 - Going to erradicate all boilerplate